muresan/homelab/README.md

 #### root\_hash

 This is the root password hash that is applied to the root account on all managed servers.

+### sasl\_passwd

+This is the relay and password data needed to configure postfix for SASL email relay.
+The format for this attribute is as follows:

+    [relay]:port username:password

 #### cobbler